Herefordshire, HR8 9XU

-It goes without saying that the Covid-19 pandemic has put a massive strain on the global food and farming industry, and has highlighted the importance of developing a better knowledge and understanding of operational challenges within supply chains and their ability to deal with these types of crisis.
+The Covid-19 pandemic has put a massive strain on the global food and farming industry, and has highlighted the importance of developing a better knowledge and understanding of operational challenges within supply chains and their ability to deal with these types of crises.

-The industry has relied heavily upon formal auditing and certification, which only gives a snapshot on historical performance.
-Increasingly we are seeing a shift to real time validation on everyday compliance, made possible by the digitisation of operations throughout the supply.
-These compliance technologies, coupled with a lens on measuring performance product quality throughout the chain of custody (a good example being ‘cool chain’) is highlighting many issues that predisposes food waste, presenting an opportunity to address one of the core sustainability markers.
+The industry has relied heavily upon formal auditing and certification, which only gives a snapshot of historical performance.
+Increasingly we are seeing a shift to real-time validation on everyday compliance, made possible by the digitisation of operations throughout the supply.
+These compliance technologies, coupled with a lens on measuring performance product quality throughout the chain of custody (a good example being ‘cool chain’) is highlighting many issues that predispose food waste, presenting an opportunity to address one of the core sustainability markers.

 The sustainability revolution